nf-core/viralrecon/docs/output.md

     * `README.txt`: File containing command used and file name mappings.
     * `sites.txt`: List of variants common to at least 2/3 callers in textual format.
 The last column indicates presence (1) or absence (0) amongst the 3 different callers.

-> **NB:** This process will only executed when all 3 variant callers are specified to run, as is by default i.e. `--callers varscan2,ivar,bcftools`.
+> **NB:** This process will only be executed when all 3 variant callers are specified to run, as is by default i.e. `--callers varscan2,ivar,bcftools`.

 </details>